-Modern Art Movements/Periods
+Modern Art Movements

 The term given by the French art critic Felix Feneon (1861-1944) to work by Georges Seurat, Paul Signac and their followers like Camille and Lucien Pissarro.
 The style was based on the optical painting technique called Pointillism (an offshoot of Divisionism).
 Instead of mixing colours before applying them to the canvas, primary-colours were placed directly onto the picture - arranged in groups of tiny dabs or dots - to allow the viewer's eye to do the "mixing".
 The style was a later influence on Fauvism.
-For more, see: Neo-Impressionism.
-For developments in Italy, under Vittore Grubicy, see: Italian Divisionism (1890-1907).
+For more details, please see: Neo-Impressionism.
+For developments in Italy, under Vittore Grubicy, please see: Italian Divisionism (1890-1907).

 Led by Stanhope Forbes, Frank Bramley and Norman Garstin the Newlyn School was inspired by the naturalist plein-air painting tradition of the French Barbizon School and aimed to reproduce the realities of country life.